-People, communication, and learning tools matter because not every project problem is solved by a report or a plan.
+People, communication, and learning tools matter because not every PMP 2026 scenario is solved by a report or a plan.
 PMBOK 8 includes tools such as active listening, facilitation, feedback, retrospectives, after-action reviews, stakeholder maps, communication models, negotiation, and conflict management because project work is deeply social and adaptive.

 People-domain questions are often easier when the reader can recognize which human tool belongs first.
 The stronger answer usually improves understanding before applying control.
 That is why active listening, facilitation, feedback loops, and conflict tools matter so much in scenario reasoning.